Maya-Bitter/meet/README.md

 ### Feature 3: specify number of events

-user story:
+___User story:
-as a user, I should be able to specify the number of the upcoming events shown, so that I can see have more or less events loaded.
+as a user, I should be able to specify the number of the upcoming events shown, so that I can see have more or less events loaded.___

 ### scenario 1: when user hasn’t specified a number, 32 is the default number